mguenther/quarkus-workshop-mutiny/HINTS.md

     .onFailure().retry().indefinitely();
 ```

 A better version of this would be to make sure that we only retry the errors propagated by the `TradeInspector`.
-Otherwise we'd casually ignore errors that might come from the `liveTrades()` itself.
+Otherwise, we'd casually ignore errors that might come from the `liveTrades()` itself.
 So if you've seen and done this: great job!

 ## Task 3.3